CognisynAI/Mission/README.md

 * AI Technologies (ControlNet, MVDream, Language Embedded NeRFs, ReadyPlayerMe):

 * Dependency on user input and environmental data for generating scenarios.
-* Interaction with the Unreal Engine for rendering and visualizing content.
+* Interaction with the Unreal Engine, Bevy, etc for rendering and visualizing content.
   * Central platform for rendering game visuals.
   * Dependent on AI technologies for content creation and geospatial data for environment generation.
 * Geospatial Data (e.g. BlackShark.ai).